lailashahreen17/PISA_2012_Analysis/README.md

 Male and female students do not show that much variance in terms of scoring.

 * Does socio-economic status matter?

-The heat map somehow can reflect the scenario of socio_economic_cultural status of different countries.
+The heat map below somehow can reflect the scenario of socio_economic_cultural status of different countries.
 Even though the high scorers in reading are withing small fraction of total students, but they are from better socio_economic status irrespective of country.